 An Open Smart City is where residents, civil society, academics, and the private sector collaborate with public officials to mobilize data and technologies when warranted in an ethical, accountable and transparent way to govern the city as a fair, viable and liveable commons and balance economic development, social progress and environmental responsibility.

-In collaboration with leading researchers and Canadian smart cities, as well as provinces with advanced open government programs, this project will develop municipal data management policies and guidelines that connect open data and smart cities programmes and ensure the two support one another.
-With a focus on interoperability and interjurisdictional coordination, this project supports capacity building and knowledge exchange.
-There are five milestones:
+In collaboration with leading researchers and Canadian smart cities, as well as provinces with advanced open government programs, this project will define an open smart city and develop a guide for city decision makers and stakeholders.
+With a focus on interoperability and inter-jurisdictional coordination, this project supports capacity building and knowledge exchange.
+There are six main outputs:

 The Government of Canada was among the key global partners that led the creation of the Open Data Charter (ODC) in 2015.
 More than 50 governments have adopted the ODC to date, including the City of Edmonton and the Province of Ontario.
 As a Steward of the ODC, OpenNorth conducted a study in early 2017 to identify how local and provincial governments in Canada could align open data programs with ODS principles and its framework.
 See blog post.
 OpenNorth was since contracted by the Open Data Charter Secretariat to interview city managers, local civic leaders, and elected officials from 4 cities in Canada, the Province of Ontario, 3 cities around the world (Buenos Aires, Argentina; Lviv, Ukraine; Durham, NC, USA) to identify adoption barriers, interests, future plans, and support needs.

 Also see OpenNorth's publication on Making Cities Open By Default.